-A Data Warehouse (DW) stores corporate information and data from operational systems and a wide range of other data resources.
-Data Warehouses are designed to support the decision-making process through data collection, consolidation, analytics, and research.
-They can be used in analyzing a specific subject area, such as “sales,” and are an important part of modern Business Intelligence.
-The architecture for Data Warehouses was developed in the 1980s to assist in transforming data from operational systems to decision-making support systems.
-Normally, a Data Warehouse is part of a business’s mainframe server or in the Cloud.
+A data warehouse stores data from in-house systems and various outside sources.
+Data warehouses are designed to support the decision-making process through data collection, consolidation, analytics, and research.
+They can be used in analyzing a specific subject area, such as “sales,” and are an important part of modern business intelligence.
+The architecture for data warehouses was developed in the 1980s to assist in transforming data from operational systems to decision-making support systems.

-In a Data Warehouse, data from many different sources is brought to a single location and then translated into a format the Data Warehouse can process and store.
+In a data warehouse, data from many different sources is brought to a single location and then translated into a format the data warehouse can process and store.
 For example, a business stores data about its customer’s information, products, employees and their salaries, sales, and invoices.
-The boss may ask about the latest cost-reduction measures, and getting answers will require an analysis of all of the previously mentioned data.
-Unlike basic operational data storage, Data Warehouses contains aggregate historical data (highly useful data taken from a variety of sources).
+If upper management asks for the latest cost-reduction measures, getting answers may require analyzing all of the previously mentioned data.
+Below, we highlight the history of the data warehouse and data storage from the 1950s to the present day.

 “Magnetic storage” slowly replaced punch cards starting in the 1960s.
 Disk storage came as the next evolutionary step for data storage.
-Disk storage (hard drives and floppies) started becoming popular in 1964 and allowed data to be accessed directly, which was a significant improvement over the clumsier magnetic tapes.
+Disk storage (hard drives and floppies) started becoming popular in 1964 and allowed data to be accessed directly, significantly improving the clumsier magnetic tapes.